 The PPVT is one of the most widely used tests for children who are deaf or hard of hearing.
-This is a normed and standardized test that gives the evaluator the ability to compare the student to their hearing peers.
-This test assesses receptive vocabulary, or words the child understands.
+This is a standardized test that gives the evaluator the ability to compare the student to their hearing peers.
+This test assesses words the child understands.
 The child is shown four pictures and asked to identify the word said (or signed) by the evaluator.
-Evaluator Should be cautious when interpreting the results of this test if assessing a child using American Sign Language.
-Sign iconicity and/or lack of 1:1 correspondence for some signs to English may render these test scores invalid.